ricardorauber/StrapiSwift/README.md

 ## Error Handling

 Yes, unfortunately errors can happen, but we can cover some of them.
-The `response` object has an `error` property that will be set when some non-content error happen, like a `500 status` returned from the server, for instance.
-All you need to do is check it:
+The `response` object has an `error` property that will be set when some non-content error happen, like a `500 status` returned from the server.
+Also, your `Strapi` backend could send some custom error messages in the body of the response, for that you can check the `strapiError()` method.
+All you need to do is this:

 ```swift
 strapi.exec(request: request) { response in